 For this reason, it is vital that fish are returned to the water as safe and as happy as they were before being caught.
 At best, careless handling, tricky unhooking or attacks from predators can leave fish looking worse for wear.
 At worst, infection or distress can be fatal for fish.
 If we don’t look after our sport then we can’t expect it to continue.
 It’s that simple.

 So what can we do to ensure this?
 Aside from best practice with regards to landing and unhooking fish we can put the odds in their favour.
 Ever had a nasty cut or graze?
 The best thing to prevent infection is antiseptic.
 If you are happy to look after yourself in such a way, why not apply it to the fish that give you so much enjoyment?
 It only takes a second to apply to cuts, missing scales or hook wounds.

 We have compiled a list of our top four recommendations for fish antiseptics, to ensure your fish has the best chance to fight another day, and others can experience the enjoyment as well.

-Whilst this kit is not cheap, if you want the best for your sport it is a worthy invesment.
+Whilst this kit is not cheap if you want the best for your sport it is a worthy investment.
 The product features two bottles.
 One bottle is an ulcer swab, application onto sores and cuts prevents bacteria and fungus from causing major issues.
 The other bottle provided is Propolis.
-This is designed to be applied to hook wounds and other fishing related injuries.
+This is designed to be applied to hook wounds and other fishing-related injuries.